Explain yourself! Effects of Explanations in Human-Robot Interaction: Limitations

 \section{Limitations}

 The results demonstrate that explanations for actions influence the perception of the robot, however, there are several limitations that need to be addressed in future work.

-Since the game of UTTT does not allow symmetric game-play, both robots have to make different moves.
+Since UTTT does not allow symmetric game-play, both robots have to make different moves.
 Therefore, the selected game sequence might affect the participant's betting behavior and perceived competence.
-A game that allows identical moves might be preferred for the evaluation of the influence of XAI in human-robot interaction.
+A scenario that allows identical moves might be preferred for the evaluation of the influence of XAI in human-robot interaction.

 Further, the study was conducted online, which allows for little control over the engagement of the participants.
 Participants could have been distracted during the study, consciously evaluated the objective of the study, or might have been confused by the wording in the study without the possibility to ask for clarification.
 Finally, a higher number of participants for each experiment condition could permit a more accurate estimation of the difference in perception between the robots.